UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Cal's games have gone over 57.5 points in three of 10 chances this season.

-- The combined points per game average of the two teams, 60.7, is 3.2 points more than Saturday's over/under.
+- The two teams combine to average 60.7 points per game, 3.2 more than the over/under in this contest.

-- These two squads combine to surrender 49 points per game, 8.5 fewer than this contest's over/under.
+- This contest's total is 8.5 points greater than the 49 these two squads combine to surrender per game this season.

 - In 2021, games involving the Golden Bears have averaged a total of 49.6 points, 7.9 fewer than this game's set over/under.